Pain & Spot-Free Skin with Xanthelasma Treatment

 Xanthelasma refers to small, yellowish plaques or bumps that develop on the skin around the eyes.
 These growths are usually painless and appear in the upper or lower eyelid area.
 Xanthelasma is a type of skin condition categorized as a subtype of xanthomas, which are cholesterol deposits in the skin.
-While xanthelasma itself is not harmful, it can be aesthetically bothersome and may indicate underlying lipid imbalances or other health concerns.

 What are the Causes of Xanthelasma?